 Reduction of syllabus by 30 per cent and slashing of exam fees up for decision at SPPU senate meeting

-Reduction of syllabus by 30 per cent and slashing of exam fees up for decision at SPPU senate meetingcities Updated: Jan 08, 2021, 19:58 IST

 PUNE The senate meeting of the Savitribai Phule Pune University (SPPU) is scheduled on January 9 and 10.
 Senate members have taken up several important issues for discussion at the meeting.